mlrun/mlrun/docs/feature-store/feature-sets.md

 along with the data pipeline definitions used to produce the features.

 The feature set object contains the following information:
 - **Metadata**&mdash;General information which is helpful for search and organization.
-Examples are project, name, owner, last update, description, labels and etc..
+Examples are project, name, owner, last update, description, labels, etc.
 - **Key attributes**&mdash;Entity (the join key), timestamp key (optional), label column.
-- **Features**&mdash;the list of features along with their schema, metadata, validation policies and statistics
+- **Features**&mdash;The list of features along with their schema, metadata, validation policies and statistics.
 - **Source**&mdash;The online or offline data source definitions and ingestion policy (file, database, stream, http endpoint, etc.).
 - **Transformation**&mdash;The data transformation pipeline (e.g. aggregation, enrichment etc.).
 - **Target stores**&mdash;The type (i.e. parquet/csv or key value), location and status for the feature set materialized data.